vickygr89/news-documentation/Documentation/AdministratorManual/Update/Index.rst

 ^^^^^^^^^^^^^^^^

 Before you start the update procedure, please read the changelog of all versions which have been released in the meantime!
-You can find those in the manual at TODO LINK.
+You can find those in the manual :ref:`here <changelog>`.

 Furthermore it is **always** a good idea to do updates on a dedicated test installation or at least create a database backup.